-14 Shameless Things Everyone Who Is Broke AF Has Done
+14 Shameless Things You Do When You're Broke AF

 Being broke is a feeling I am very well accustomed to.
 You dread looking at your bank account statement, you hold off on buying groceries for days, you find new and creative ways to delay getting gas.
 Basically the world is not your oyster, because the oyster costs too much and you are broke.
 I am not the first or last person to feel this way.
 Most twentysomethings are not rolling around piles of cash.